IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     !!! info "Model download will take time"

-        This process will take a few minutes (in my case it took around 3-4 mins as this is a fairly large model compared to tinyllama) and your mileage may vary!
+        This process will take a few minutes (in my case it took around 3-4 mins as this is a fairly large model compared to tinyllama) and your results may vary.
 Remember, this is a demo environment and models are few GBs in size.
 Models once downloaded won't be downloaded again as long as you are using the same storage (PV).

 8. If all goes well, you should see just 1 pod running.